will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.

 v) Service tax

-The service tax department had issued certain orders for the disallowance of CENVAT credit availed on Inputs, Capital Goods and Input Services under pre- GST regime.
+The service tax department had issued certain orders for the disallowance of CENVAT credit availed on Inputs, Capital Goods and Input Services under pre-GST regime.
 The Company has filed writ petition before Hon'ble High Court of Delhi which was decided in favour of the Company vide order dated October 31, 2018 wherein it was held that towers are movable in nature and CENVAT credit can be availed on receipt of such goods.
-Further, Department has filed Special Leave Petition ("SLP”) before Hon'ble Supreme Court against the favourable order of Delhi High Court.
-The Hon'ble Supreme Court has tagged the SLP with pending matter on similar issue of telecom operators.
+Further, the department has filed Special Leave Petition ("SLP”) before Hon'ble Supreme Court against the favourable order of Delhi High Court.
+The Hon'ble Supreme Court had tagged the SLP with pending matter on similar issue of telecom operators.

-On the similar matter, there are contrary judgements by the Hon'ble High Court of Bombay in the case of telecom operators against which, such operators have filed SLP before Hon'ble Supreme Court.
-These matters are pending before Supreme Court for hearing.
+On the similar matter, there were contrary judgements by the Hon'ble High Court of Bombay in the case of telecom operators against which, such operators have filed SLP before Hon'ble Supreme Court.

-In another issue department has raised demand alleging difference in turnover in 26AS vs ST 3 against which company had filed appeal before CESTAT, pending for hearing.
+In another issue department has raised demand alleging difference in turnover in 26AS vs ST 3 against which the Company had filed appeal before CESTAT, pending for hearing.

 vi) Income tax matters

-This pertains to tax demands mainly on account of disallowance of depreciation on passive infrastructure assets ("PIA”) transfer under merger scheme, provision for expenditure, Depreciation on Provisional capitalization, short credit of taxes deducted etc.
+This pertains to tax demands mainly on account of disallowance of depreciation on Passive Infrastructure Assets ("PIA”) transfer under merger scheme, provision for expenditure, etc.

 vii) Other claims mainly include site and vendors related legal disputes